apache/openwhisk/docs/mobile_sdk.md

 whisk.baseURL = "http://localhost:8080"
 ```

-In this example, you use an installation running at localhost:8080.
-If you do not specify the baseUrl, the mobile SDK uses the instance running at https://openwhisk.ng.bluemix.net.
+In this example, you use an installation that is running at localhost:8080.
+If you do not specify the baseUrl, the mobile SDK uses the instance that is running at https://openwhisk.ng.bluemix.net.

 You can pass in a custom NSURLSession in case you require special network handling.
 For example, you might have your own OpenWhisk installation that uses self-signed certificates: